black-sea-in-history/black-sea-in-history/_cities/odessa.md

 Odessa is a city on the Black Sea.

 It is in contemporary Ukraine.
+It was founded in the 18th century.